 - Start building and protecting a ‘no claims’ bonus as soon as possible.
 In the long run, this will have a significant impact on your ability to get cheap car insurance.
 Becoming an Advanced Driver will help you keep your No Claims Bonus.

 - Don’t modify or customise your car.
 If you do, check out specialist car magazines for information on insurance companies that specialise in modified car insurance.
+Also classic car insurance can be very cheap.
+Even modern day classic like the Peugeot 205GTI qualify for classic cover.

 - If your car was very cheap, it may be cost-effective to have third-party, fire and theft insurance instead of fully comprehensive cover.
 Compare quotes.